-Crushin' on these mini bundt Orange Cream Glazed Pound Cakes and you will be too.
+Crushin’ on this recipe for mini bundt Orange Cream Glazed Pound Cakes and you will be too.
 OH MY!
 These are bursting with orange flavor!
 Orange zest and fresh orange juice in the cake and orange juice in the cream glaze makes this a spring and summer dream classic.
-And we finally got our 80 degrees weather, so we are celebrating!
-Yay!!

-For more citrusy bundt cakes, you'll love these Mini Lemon Bundt Cakes too!
+For more citrusy cakes, you’ll love these Mini Lemon Bundt Cakes, this Luscious Coconut Lime Margarita Pound Cake, along with 30 Mother’s Day Desserts for Mom!

-Sounds like a word I would use, so we're legit, enough.
-Hopefully you'll forgive me after you have taken a bite or two.
+So I ask you, how cute are these delicate and petite Orange Cream Glazed Bundt Pound Cakes?
+Don’t they just look so lush?
+How about heavenly?
+How about orangey?
+Umm..is that even a word.
+Sounds like a word I would use, so we’re legit, enough.
+Hopefully you’ll forgive me after you have taken a bite or two, right?

 .